 Audit, Compliance and Risk Committee 12

-Board Policy and Nominating Committee 6
+Board Policy and Nominating Committee 5

 Brokerage Committee 3

 Contract Committee 8

 Executive Committee 1

 Investment Oversight Committees

 Investment Oversight Committee A 5

 Investment Oversight Committee B 5

 Pricing Committee 8

-Exchange-Traded Fund Committee 4
+Exchange-Traded Fund Committee 5

-For the period 1/1/23-6/30/23
+For period 1/1/23 - 10/31/23

-The following table shows the year each Trustee was first elected or appointed as a Trustee of the Putnam funds, the fees paid to each Trustee by the fund for fiscal 2023, and the fees paid to each Trustee by all of the Putnam funds for services rendered during calendar year 2022.
+The following table shows the year each Trustee was first elected or appointed as a Trustee of the Putnam funds, the fees paid to each Trustee by the fund for fiscal 2023, and the fees paid to each Trustee by all of the Putnam funds for services rendered during calendar year 2023.
+Ms. Trust is not included in the table because she did not serve as Trustee during the relevant periods.